kimusan/retro-terminal-web/plugins/blog-bbs/README.md

 ## Lobby Messages

-When `allow_messages` is true, the `LEAVE <handle> <message>` command stores sanitized notes under `plugins/blog-bbs/data/messages.json`.
+When `allow_messages` is true, the `LEAVE <message>` command stores sanitized notes under `plugins/blog-bbs/data/messages.json`.
+Prefix the text with `@handle` if you want to post under a different alias than your logged-in handle.
 Handles are limited to 12 alphanumeric characters; messages truncate at 240 characters.
 Disable the feature by setting `allow_messages` to `false`.